svdeeq21/swing-calculator-U23CS1010/README.md

 # Java Swing Calculator

-This is the submission of the firest semester porject for CSC201
+This is the submission of the first semester project for CSC201

 - Author: Sadiq Shehu Musa
 - Matric No.: U23CS1010